cheul0518/PersonalProject/MaskMaker/README.md

+## mask.exe
-## mask.exe: this application is to make the mask for a single object
+This application is to make the mask for a single object

 <img src=https://raw.githubusercontent.com/cheul0518/PersonalProject/main/MaskMaker/pics/1.png width='250'>